KostaS10/kostas10.github.io/_posts/2020-12-27-secure-your-azure-storage-accounts.markdown

 ----------------------------------

 \
-Azure Storage account is a great service that Microsoft provides for storing virtually unlimited amount of unstructured data but if missconfigured, your data may be accessible to users that should absolutely not have access to it.
+Azure Storage account is a great service that Microsoft provides for storing virtually unlimited amount of unstructured data but if misconfigured, your data may be accessible to users that should absolutely not have access to it.

 For this reason, when designing Azure solutions that would use this service it is very important to spend some time gathering the requirements and thinking about how and who is supposed to be accessing the data in Azure Storage accounts, and for that you can use plently of network and security features that Microsoft providers.